Bkim-git/WAIT-waterline-assimilation/README.md

-# Intertidal DTM from satellite waterlines
+# Waterline-Assimilated Intertidal Topography (WAIT)

 Sentinel-2 waterlines, a water level for every vertex, and a sequential per-cell assimilation that turns the two into a digital terrain model of the intertidal zone.